Ferdinand Lassalle: "Man of means" and intellectual development

 Following the Hatzfeldt settlement, Lassalle initially stayed in Düsseldorf with the Countess, maintaining his connections with local workers.
 He entered into an affair with Agnes Dennis-Street, daughter of Georg Klindworth, a political intelligence agent.
 Klindworth became a source of information for Lassalle, useful for both political insights (which he passed to Marx) and stock exchange speculation.
 Agnes gave birth to Lassalle's daughter in 1855.

-Lassalle's relationship with Countess Hatzfeldt entered a period of crisis.
-He was ambitious and she feared a lonely old age.
+Lassalle's relationship with Countess Hatzfeldt entered a period of crisis, as he was ambitious and she feared a lonely old age.
 Her son Paul also resented Lassalle.
-Lassalle desired to move to Berlin to work on his long-planned book on Heraclitus and to play the lion in its salons, but police permission was repeatedly denied.
-In 1856, he undertook an Eastern tour with his brother-in-law Friedland, visiting Budapest, Belgrade, Bucharest, and Istanbul.
+He desired to move to Berlin to work on his long-planned book on Heraclitus and to play the lion in its salons, but police permission was repeatedly denied.
+In 1856, Lassalle undertook an Eastern tour with his brother-in-law Friedland, visiting Budapest, Belgrade, Bucharest, and Constantinople.
 During this trip, he learned of Arnold Mendelssohn's death in the Crimean War, which deeply moved him.
 The tour was cut short due to the Countess's financial worries caused by a stock market slump.

 Meanwhile, his relationship with Marx deteriorated.
 In 1853, Marx received an unfavorable report about Lassalle from a certain Wiss.
 In 1855, Gustav Lewy, a Düsseldorf democrat, denounced Lassalle to Marx in London, accusing him of exploiting the workers' party for his private affairs and of dangerous political maneuvering.
 Although no further evidence was forthcoming, Marx was "deeply impressed" and retained a sense of mistrust.